liambutler/shitemove-firefox/README.md

 ## What is it?

-shitemove is a Chrome plugin.
+shitemove is a Chrome plugin, hastily ported to Firefox.
 When on a property listing it will take words such as 'stunning' and 'stylish' and replace them with words like 'passable' and 'tacky'.

 Here are some examples that came up during testing: